rizanw/banking-transaction-be/README.md

 - `files/` contains app files (including db & config)
     - `file/etc/tx-bank` contains app config files
 - `internal/` contains the whole logic of the app
-    - `internal/common` contains helper functions
-        - `internal/common/middleware` is for http middleware for client
-        - `internal/common/session` is the session manager for auth
     - `internal/config` is the config of the app, has relation to files directory
+    - `internal/domain` encapsulate enterprise wide business policies including repo abstraction
+    - `internal/dto` is data transfer object, not layer, just the way to transfer object between layers
-    - `internal/handler` is application logic interface between this app with client
+    - `internal/handler` is application interface controller
-    - `internal/model` is model business design
+    - `internal/infra` is the infrastructure or framework of the app
     - `internal/repo` is the repositories to fetch/store data of this app
-    - `internal/usecase` is main business logic
+    - `internal/usecase` is layer contains application specific business rules
+- `schema/` contains sql schemas
 - `go.mod` the golang dependencies list